Skip to main content

 • CoinTracker's iframe error rate, auth failure rate, and tax-flow completion rate.

-4. Ramp up if metrics are clean.
-The gate moves in steps you agree on with CoinTracker — common pattern is 5% → 25% → 50% → 100% with at least an hour at each step.
+3. Ramp up your feature flag if metrics are clean.
+A common pattern is 5% → 25% → 50% → 100% with at least an hour at each step.
+Confirm each step with your CoinTracker contact.

 What to watch on your side